 Software complexity, near-universal worldwide connectivity, and the criminals determined to profit from these factors make information security incidents inevitable.
 The goal of an effective information security incident management strategy is a balance of driving the impact of the incidents down while processing incidents as efficiently as possible.
 Good incident management will also help with the prevention of future incidents.
 How this plays out is to develop a program that prepares for incidents.
 From a management perspective, it involves the identification of resources needed for incident handling, as well as developing and communicating the formal detection and reporting processes.
-An effective security program includes important aspects of detecting, reporting, and responding to adverse security events as well as weaknesses which may lead to events if they are not appropriately addressed.
+An effective security program includes important aspects of detecting, reporting, and responding to adverse security events as well as weaknesses that may lead to events if they are not appropriately addressed.
 The primary elements of incident management are: